maryamradd/fsnd-CastingAgency/README.md

 ### [Live Demo](https://cast1ng-agency.herokuapp.com)

+A project developed to make use of the knowledge acquired in the Udacity fullstack nanodegree.
-Udacity fullstack nanodegree project, The Casting Agency app models a company that is responsible for creating movies and managing and assigning actors to those movies.
+The Casting Agency app models a company that is responsible for creating movies and managing and assigning actors to those movies.
 The app has 3 types of users:

 - Casting Assistant